Help Center

 Running a test helps validate that your mappings, credentials, and output logic are properly configured before the workflow runs automatically or processes live data.

-1. Run the full workflow — This executes every step from trigger to destination, sending actual data to your connected apps.
+1. Run the full workflow — Executes every step from trigger to destination, sending actual data to your connected apps.
 It counts as one workflow run within your monthly subscription quota.

 2. Run the workflow until before the destination — This test mode executes every step except the final destinations.
 It lets you verify triggers, fetch layers, and transformations without actually sending data to external systems.
 Runs of this type do not count toward your monthly workflow run quota, making them ideal for setup testing and debugging.